Cebion/MagicalBroomExtreme/luna-mbx/README.md

 Use following definitions to alter compilation:

 * USE_GLES
-  * use OpenGL ES instead of OpenGL -- uses [EGLPort](https://sourceforge.net/projects/eglport/ "EGLPort") library by Pickle
+  * use OpenGL ES 1 instead of OpenGL
 * PANDORA
   * use code specific for Pandora console
+* PYRA
+  * use code specific for DragonBox Pyra console

 ----